-Computer simulation is an established method to investigate the behavior of a system under certain conditions.
-When real-world experiments are too costly, time-consuming, impracticable, or impossible, simulation provides an alternative approach for controlled and systematic investigations.
-The insights from such experiments cannot only be used by scientists but more importantly also by decision-makers to consider the advantages and disadvantages of possible policies or actions before they are implemented.
+Computer simulation has been established as a method for investigating the interplay of mechanisms, complex phenomena, or the general behavior of a system under certain conditions.
+When real-world experiments are too costly, time-consuming or impracticable, simulation provides an alternative approach for controlled and systematic investigations.
+Experiments are executed with artificial systems but allow for drawing conclusions about the real-world system, i.e., for deriving insights about its functioning based on observations that were made.
+Such insights cannot only be used by scientists to formulate new theories, but maybe more importantly by policy- and decision-makers to consider the advantages and disadvantages of possible measures, rules, or actions before they are implemented.

 There are many different simulation methods and paradigms, but typically they have problems to model complex human behavior and social interaction in a realistic way.
 As an attempt to address these issues, the paradigm of Agent-Based Social Simulation (ABSS) has been introduced.
 ABSS is a very powerful simulation paradigm that integrates AI in the modelling of human behavior and social interaction.
 The relevant properties of each individual, as well as its decision-making and actions, are explicitly modelled.
 However, although there are a few successful applications of ABSS that have informed actual policy- and decision-making, e.g., for electricity markets or emergency management, the majority are from research projects providing useful insights to social scientists.